All Products

 Cause

-• nf_conntrack_buckets: the size of the hash table, which can be specified when the module is loaded or can be modified by running the sysctl command.
-When the system memory is greater than or equal to 4 GB, the default value is 65536.
+• nf_conntrack_buckets: the size of the hash table.
+You can specify this parameter when you load the module or modify the parameter by running the sysctl command.
+When the amount of system memory is greater than or equal to 4 GB, the default value is 65536.

 • nf_conntrack_tcp_timeout_time_wait: the period for which the TCP connections can remain in the TIME_WAIT state, which is stored in the nf_conntrack module.
-The default value is 120 seconds.
+The default value is 120.
+Unit: seconds.

 Solutions